tmobile/magentaA11y/_checklist-web/pagination.md

       - criteria: It has the correct semantic meaning (link, navigation)
   - name: Robust
     list:
+      - criteria: Conveys the correct semantic role
+      - criteria: Expresses its state
       - criteria: Meets criteria across platforms, devices and viewports
 ---